 In the event the estimated utilization of the Net Proceeds in a scheduled fiscal year is not completely met due to the reasons stated above, the same shall be utilised in the next fiscal year, as may be determined by our Company, in accordance with applicable laws.
 In case of any surplus after utilization of the Net Proceeds towards the aforementioned Objects, we may use such surplus towards general corporate purposes, provided that the total amount to be utilized towards general corporate purposes does not exceed 25% of the Net Proceeds in accordance with applicable laws.
-Further, in case of any variation in the actual utilization of funds earmarked towards the Objects set forth above, then any increased fund requirements for a particular Object may be financed by surplus
+Further, in case of any variation in the actual utilization of funds earmarked towards the Objects set forth above, then any increased fund requirements for a particular Object may be financed by surplus funds (subject to utilization towards general corporate purposes not exceeding 25% of the Net Proceeds from the Offer), if any, available in respect of the other Objects for which funds are being raised in this Offer.
+In case of a shortfall in raising requisite capital from the Net Proceeds to meet the aforementioned Objects, we may explore a range of options including utilizing our internal accruals and seeking additional debt from existing and future lenders.
+We believe that such alternate arrangements would be available to fund any such shortfalls.

-(2) Our Company is under an obligation to pay and discharge the post-dated cheques for ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) on March 26, 2022, issued to certain of the then shareholders of Edureka, in terms of its payment obligation under the Share Purchase Agreement dated August 30, 2021.
-In the event the listing of Equity Shares is consummated on or before March 26, 2022, our Company will utilise ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) from the Net Proceeds towards payment of the above post-dated cheques.
-However, if the listing does not take place on or before March 26, 2022, our Company has made arrangements with Hinduja Leyland Finance Limited to avail a bridge loan facility for ₹251,900,000 (Rupees two hundred and fifty-one millions nine hundred thousand) for a period of 90 days to discharge obligations arising due to the post-dated cheques and ensure that there is no default in the payment terms to the then certain shareholders of Edureka.
-Upon listing of the Equity Shares of the Company on or after March 26, 2022, our Company will utilise a part of the Net Proceeds to repay the bridge loan.
-The funds from the Net Proceeds, which are demarcated for payment of acquisition consideration of Edureka shall be then utilised to repay the bridge loan.
+(2) Our Company was under an obligation to pay and discharge the post-dated cheques for ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) on March 26, 2022, issued to certain of the then shareholders of Edureka, in terms of its payment obligation under the Share Purchase Agreement dated August 30, 2021.
+Our Company had proposed to utilise ₹251,889,348 (Rupees two hundred fifty-one million eight hundred eighty-nine thousand three hundred forty-eight) from the Net Proceeds towards payment of the above post-dated cheques.
+However, since the listing is taking place after March 26, 2022, our Company has availed a bridge loan facility for ₹251,900,000 (Rupees two hundred and fifty-one millions nine hundred thousand) from Hinduja Leyland Finance Limited for a period of 90 days to discharge obligations arising due to the post-dated cheques and ensure that there is no default in the payment terms to the then certain shareholders of Edureka.
+Upon listing of the Equity Shares, our Company will utilise a part of the Net Proceeds to repay the bridge loan.
+The funds from the Net Proceeds, which were demarcated for payment of acquisition consideration of Edureka in the Draft Red Herring Prospectus and the Red Herring Prospectus shall now be utilised to repay the bridge loan.
 The Company will utilise a part of general corporate proceeds of the Net Proceeds to pay interest on the bridge loan.